Caitriona71/symphonyblogcb/README.md

 ### Typography

-The main font used is called 'Roboto Slab'.
+The main font used is 'Roboto Slab'.
 The font used for the blog name is 'Mea Culpa'.

 ### Database